 gum surgery can effectively reduce the effects of periodontal disease

-While nonsurgical techniques, such as scaling and root planing are effective for treating the early stages of periodontal disease, once it has progressed and irreversibly damaged your gums, surgery will more than likely be required.
+While nonsurgical techniques, such as scaling and root planing, are effective for treating the early stages of periodontal disease, your Denver dentist may recommend gum surgery for advanced cases.
 Gum surgery is designed to prevent the infected tissue from spreading and causing further damage.
-Dr. Mike Norouzinia, our onsite periodontist at Metropolitan Dental Care will carefully examine your teeth and gums and develop a treatment plan designed to fit your needs to restore overall oral and physical wellness.
+Dr. Mike Norouzinia, our onsite periodontist at Metropolitan Dental Care, will carefully examine your teeth and gums and develop a treatment plan designed to fit your needs to restore overall oral and physical wellness.

 the dangers of advanced periodontal disease